AndreaAK8/Training-AI-First-Vision/README.md

 ## 🎯 Features

+### 🆕 Latest Enhancement: Group Calendar Scheduling
+**Added: January 2025**

+The workflow now includes intelligent **group scheduling functionality**:
+- **Automatic Grouping**: Trainees with the same Training Start Date are grouped together
+- **Consolidated Events**: One calendar event per training date instead of individual events
+- **Multi-Attendee Support**: All trainees for the same date are invited to a single session
+- **Scalable Solution**: Handles any number of trainees per training date efficiently

 ### ✅ Automated Welcome Emails
 - **Trigger**: New entry in "Master New Hire List - 2025" Google Sheet
 - **Content**: Personalized with trainee name, start date, and manager